PSLmodels/Package-Builder/README.md

-The code in this Package-Builder GitHub repository, which is part of the `PSLmodels` GitHub organization, generates a conda package called `pkgbld` that contains the `pbrelease` tool.
+The code in this Package-Builder GitHub repository, which is part of the `PSLmodels` GitHub organization, generates a conda package called `pkgbld` that contains the `pbrelease` command-line tool.
 For models in the `PSLmodels` GitHub organization that meet certain criteria (see below), `pbrelease` can be used to build conda packages (for Windows, Linux, and Mac) for a specified model release version and then to upload those built packages to the Anaconda Cloud's `PSLmodels`